pradel/create-react-app-swc/README.md

 [craco](https://github.com/gsoft-inc/craco) (**C**reate **R**eact **A**pp **C**onfiguration **O**verride) is an easy and comprehensible configuration layer for create-react-app.
 By using craco you can customise the create-react-app configuration without ejecting.

+### What are the differences with create-react-app?

+- Since babel is not used, you won't be able to use the babel plugins (eg: `babel-plugin-macros`, `babel-plugin-transform-react-remove-prop-types`, ...).
+- No flow support

 ## License

 MIT © [Léo Pradel](https://www.leopradel.com/)